The Satoshi Overhang: Why the Bear Case is Bounded

-The paper is organized as follows.
-Section 2 develops the reflexive-liquidation concept and its antecedents in the blockholder and artist-estate literatures, and notes why reflexivity, though conceptually apt, is no longer applicable in the bitcoin case.
-Section 3 presents Track 1, the disposition problem for a purely wealth-maximizing holder, and derives a quantitative upper bound on the bear case.
-Section 4 presents Track 2, the disposition problem for a holder whose profile matches the sixteen-year record, and maps the decision space rather than identifying a single modal outcome.
-Section 5 discusses estate planning and argues that cryptographic inheritance primitives may dominate conventional trust machinery along the cost dimensions most salient to this profile.
-Section 6 derives the market implications.
-Section 7 situates the problem within the broader class of reflexive-liquidation positions.
-Appendix A presents the quantitative scenarios underlying Track 1.
+The paper proceeds as follows.
+Section 2 explains why people came to fear that a Satoshi sale could crash the price, and why that fear, drawn by analogy from controlling-shareholder and artist-estate cases, is weaker for bitcoin than it first appears.
+Section 3 takes the holder who cares only about money, derives an upper bound on the mechanical bear case, and closes with a ledger that keeps the paper's later claims about what the market already prices mutually consistent.
+Section 4 takes a holder whose profile matches the sixteen-year record and maps the range of outcomes instead of picking one.
+Section 5 turns to estate planning and argues that cryptographic inheritance tools may beat conventional trusts on the costs this holder seems to care about.
+Section 6 draws out the market implications.
+Section 7 places the problem in the wider class of sales whose value depends on the act of selling.
+Appendix A gives the scenarios behind Track 1; Appendix B gives the mechanics of a provable burn.

-The closest prior observation in the practitioner literature, to our knowledge, is the 2014 \emph{CoinDesk} piece by Danny Bradbury, ``How Dangerous is Satoshi Nakamoto?'', in which both Gavin Andresen and Sergio Lerner discussed the possibility that Satoshi might burn coins, with Lerner remarking that ``if he did burn them, the market reaction would be terribly bullish'' (Bradbury, 2014).
-That observation was casual, did not formalize the holder's optimization, did not bound the bear case quantitatively, did not address the estate-planning question, and did not engage the revealed-preference evidence.
-The present paper takes up those tasks.
+The closest prior observation we know of is a practitioner one: Danny Bradbury's 2014 \emph{CoinDesk} piece, ``How Dangerous is Satoshi Nakamoto?'', in which Gavin Andresen and Sergio Lerner discussed the possibility that Satoshi might burn the coins, with Lerner noting that ``if he did burn them, the market reaction would be terribly bullish'' (Bradbury, 2014).
+That remark was casual.
+It did not model the holder's decision, bound the mechanical bear case, address estate planning, or use the revealed-preference evidence.
+This paper takes up those tasks.